John Augustus Griswold: Congress

 Griswold first received the Democratic nomination for Congress in 1857, but was defeated by Abram B. Olin.
 However, he was later elected as a Democrat to the 38th and as a Republican to the 39th and 40th United States Congresses, serving from March 4, 1863, to March 3, 1869.
 While in Congress, he served on the Committee on Naval Affairs and the House Committee on Ways and Means.
 In 1868, he was the Republican candidate for Governor of New York, but was defeated by Democrat John Thompson Hoffman.

+During his lone term as a Democrat, Griswold was one of 14 House Democrats to vote in favor of the Thirteenth Amendment to the United States Constitution on its second and final vote, and also one of 4 to vote in favor of it on its first vote.

 Griswold was interested in education, particularly in the areas of science and technology, and served as a trustee of the Rensselaer Polytechnic Institute (RPI); he led the reconstruction movement after RPI and parts of Troy were destroyed by the Great Troy Fire of 1862.
 Griswold was elected a Regent of the University of the State of New York on April 29, 1869.

 In 1871, President Ulysses S. Grant offered the post of Collector of the Port of New York to Griswold, who declined.
 He then offered it to William Orton, who also declined.
 Griswold and Orton both recommended Chester A. Arthur; Arthur received the appointment and served until 1878.